 I have heard about a doctor that would require all laboratory tests and prescribe a third-generation antibiotic together with other medicines manufactured by a certain pharmaceutical company whenever a patient comes for a checkup.
 I would always hear gossips about doctors who avail of “trips to Mars” every year because of exceeding quota for a prescription.

 It is sometimes disheartening that people would look at doctors like predators who about themselves first.
 While we know that these instances exist, it can sometimes demoralize us since we’re taught to be total opposites of these doctors.

 ‘Laway lang ang Puhunan’

-Even though social media websites can serve to inform the learned, they may also become avenues for bullying and false accusations toward health practitioners.
-I know some of these reports are unfair and may even be false; patients tend to think that they are masters to be served and not patients to be cared for.
+Even though social media websites can inform the learned, they may also become avenues for bullying and false accusations toward health practitioners.
+Some of these reports are unfair and may even be false; patients tend to think that they are masters to be served and not patients to be cared for.
 However, there are some cases where patients’ accusations were true.

 Aside from the “loyalty prescription” happening, physicians tend to be the subject of ire from patients because of expensive consultation fees.
 They would always say that doctors can charge any amount and only have their saliva as an investment, as they burden patients with numerous laboratory tests and high fees.

 Even those in government hospitals are being accused of taking advantage of patients.
 We can’t deny that these things are happening as the advent of faster information exchange continues to hound us with these stories.